-- You recognize that the responsibility for your choices and actions lies with you, not your partner.
+- You recognize that the responsibility for your choices and actions lies within you, not your partner.

 - You take good care of your own physical, emotional, mental, and spiritual health.

-- You recognize that the responsibility for your partner’s choices and actions lie with him or her.
+- You recognize that the responsibility for your partner’s choices and actions lies within him or her.
 You cannot change your partner, and thus you do not try to do so.

 - While you communicate to your partner how you feel about his or her behavior, you relinquish control of the conversation’s outcome.
 You know the difference between a request and a demand.
 Thus, you do not insist that your partner conform to your every desire.